sei-htmlephants/react-ecommerce-client/README.md

 - [API Repo](https://github.com/sei-htmlephants/ecommerce-api)
 - [Heroku Hosted API](https://thawing-beach-03969.herokuapp.com)

+## Guide

+Visit the [demo](https://sei-htmlephants.github.io/react-ecommerce-client).
+You will not be allowed to purchase any items until you log in.
+You may log in as a guest user for demo purposes.
+Buy items with the default Stripe demo card number of `4242 4242 4242 4242` , any valid expiration date, and any three digit CVV.

+In order to edit products, you will have to login as the owner of those products.
+In this demo that user is `a@a` (password: `a`).

+To check purchase history, go to your user profile and there will be a link.
+You may edit titles or delete purchases, but you cannot edit prices paid.

 ## Development Plan

-Jira, scrum, github, agile
-collaborative programming projects.
+This project was planned using Jira.
+MVP user stories were established and given story points.
+We completed stories in daily sprints using Scrum.

+Each team-member worked off `git` feature branches, and pushed to the `dev` branch on feature completion.
+Changes were reviewed and pulled up to the `main` branch before deployment.

 The data is stored in a document database (MongoDB) due to it's relative simplicity.
 The back-end routes and schemas are viewable [here](https://github.com/sei-htmlephants/ecommerce-api).

 ## User Stories